 Another consequence of double bonding is that it prevents twisting.
 Whereas a single bond’s rotatable, a double bond’s kind like if you stand across from someone and try to shake both hands while twisting around.
 Molecules can’t do that sort of contortionism.
 So, as a result, movement around a double bond is restricted

 Oxygen’s one of those really hoggy ones.
-And in biochemistry it shows up a lot.
-And a lot of the time it shows up double-bonded to a carbon (C).
+And in biochemistry it shows up a lot, much of the time double-bonded to a carbon (C).
 We call such a -(C=O)- a carbonyl.
-You’ll find these in a lot of places in biochemicals – it’s 1 of most important “functional groups” because the O pulling e- density away from the C makes the C more reactive because it’s positively desperate for some electron-rich friends (we call such electron-seeking things electrophiles and you can learn more about them here – http://bit.ly/2KXq9OU )
+You’ll find these in a lot of places in biochemicals – it’s 1 of most important “functional groups” because the O pulling e- density away from the C makes the C more reactive because it’s positively desperate for some electron-rich friends (we call such electron-seeking things electrophiles and you can learn more about them here – http://bit.ly/nucleophilefiles ).

-A functional group’s just a commonly-found atomic combo that has certain properties that it keeps regardless of what it’s stuck onto.
+A “functional group” is just a commonly-found atomic combo that has certain properties that it keeps regardless of what it’s stuck onto.
 Like how you could tape a spoon to anything and still (albeit potentially with great difficulty) scoop ice cream with it, whereas you could tape a fork to it and not have luck – but the fork would still have its fork-useful-ness.
 More here: http://bit.ly/2IXlz0i

 So, going back to this “biochemical spoon of sorts.”
 O had 6 electrons “of its own” going into the bond, so even with those 2 electrons of is going towards the double bond, it still has 2 “lone pairs” of electrons that attract hydrogens that are attached to electronegative things like N or O and are thus (δ+).
 When an electronegative atom with a lone pair (like the O in a carbonyl) is attracted to an H attached to an electronegative thing, you get something called a hydrogen bond (H-bond).
 It’s not a strong bond like the covalent bond (no actual electron sharing, just attractions) but they can add up.
 There’s structural strength in numbers – and there are lots H-bonds in proteins!